-Indira Goswami, is an Indian Assamese artist.
+Indira Goswami is an Indian Assamese artist.
 She writes short stories and novels set in different locales of India, which give her readers a taste of life beyond the boundaries of Assam.
-When taking on the tough social issues of urban life, the harsh lives of laborers, and the plight of widows in Vrindavan and Assam, Indira Goswami displays great empathy and compassion.
+When taking on the tough social issues of urban life, the harsh lives of labourers, and the plight of widows in Vrindavan and Assam, Indira Goswami displays great empathy and compassion.
 She has an ear for the vernacular and is able to reproduce the coarse conversations of her protagonists.
 Her way of expressing anger or indignation at forced rituals and oppressive social customs is very subtle and guarded.
 Throughout all her writings she exudes confidence, courage and determination.

 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.

-Women’s issues and writings have come to the fore approximately a century, but there are few whose words hit as hard as those of Indira Goswami (known by her penname Mamoni Raisom Goswami).
+Women’s issues and writings have come to the fore for approximately a century, but there are few whose words hit as hard as those of Indira Goswami (known by her penname Mamoni Raisom Goswami).
 Writing in the Indian language of Assamese, she delves into the lives and loves of women otherwise ignored by society.
 These aren’t the posh city girls or the poor rural women with surprisingly happy endings.
-These are the middle class women who have worked hard, toiled and struggled, only to watch everything fall apart in front of them.
+These are the middle-class women who have worked hard, toiled and struggled, only to watch everything fall apart in front of them.
 Five Novellas About Women (published by Niyogi Books) contains some of Indira Goswami’s most prominent works, translated into English by Dibyajyoti Sarma.

 What is Five Novellas About Women by Indira Goswami about?

 As the name suggests, the book contains five of Indira Goswami’s stories.
 Each one talks about life under a patriarchal rule from the perspective of the character.